ahuacate/pve-medialab/README.md

 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-medialab/master/pve_medialab_ct_radarr_installer.sh)"
 ```

-Simply follow our Easy Script installation prompts.
+Follow our Easy Script installation prompts.
 We recommend you accept our defaults and application settings to create a fully compatible Medialab build suite.

 ## 7.5.
 Setup Radarr
-In your web browser URL type `http://192.168.50.116:7878 ` and the applications web frontend will appear.
-Detailed configuration instructions are available [here](https://github.com/ahuacate/radarr).
+In your web browser URL type `http://192.168.50.116:7878 `.
+The Radarr WebGUI will appear.

+An out-of-the-box Radarr setting preset file is included.
+Go to Radarr WebGUI `System` > `Backup` and restore the backup filename ( use the restore icon to the right of the backup file ):

+*  *radarr_backup_vX.X.X.0000_0000.00.00_00.00.00.zip*

 ---

-# 8. Lidarr
+# 8. Lidarr LXC
 Lidarr is a music collection manager for Usenet and BitTorrent users.
-It can monitor multiple RSS feeds for new tracks from your favorite artists and will grab, sort and rename them.
+It can monitor multiple RSS feeds for new tracks from your favourite artists and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

 ## 8.1.
 Installation
 Our Easy Script will create your Ubuntu Lidarr CT.
 Go to your Proxmox PVE host (i.e pve-01) management WebGUI CLI `>_ Shell` or SSH terminal and type the following (cut & paste):